 Implementing design changes during the advanced phases of a residential construction project can significantly impact the budget and timeline.
 Tackling this challenge by advocating for the early finalization of designs and maintaining open lines of communication with you to ensure any modifications align with your vision while being realistic in terms of cost and feasibility.

-To manage the increase in construction costs for residential projects, the following tactics are utilized:
+To manage the increase in construction costs for residential projects that are within your control, you can utilize the following methods:

 By collaborating with a turnkey service like Letter Four, which includes specialists with specific expertise in the residential sector such as architects, interior designers, and craftsmen skilled in residential construction, you can effectively anticipate and manage costs with our deep understanding of home building.